istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 [...]
 {{< /text >}}

-As a benefit of decoupling Egress Getaways from IstioOperator manifest, you have enabled the possibility of setting up **custom readiness probes** to have both services (gateway and upstream service) aligned.
+As a benefit of decoupling egress getaways from the `IstioOperator` manifest, you have enabled the possibility of setting up custom readiness probes to have both services (Gateway and upstream Service) aligned.
 As well, you can apply the sidecar pattern to inject, for example, OPA into the pod to perform authorization with complex rules ([OPA envoy plugin](https://github.com/open-policy-agent/opa-envoy-plugin)).

 {{< image width="75%" ratio="45.34%"